 — Anne Hidalgo, Mayor of Paris

-The list of bad decisions that got us here is long and well-known by now: over-reliance on fossil fuels, centralization of food and energy supplies, profit over personalization, auto-centric lifestyles, big box retail, and dissolution of Main Street are but a few ongoing trends that keep people isolated in their comfy cars and homes, with the whole world one click away.
-Meanwhile the most precious resources--other people--stay hidden behind computer screens and steering wheels while the world burns up precipitously close to the brink.
+The list of bad decisions that got us to our climate crisis is long and well-known by now: over-reliance on fossil fuels, centralization of food and energy supplies, profit over people, auto-centric lifestyles, big box retail, and a dissolution of main streets are but a few ongoing trends that keep people isolated in their cars and homes and behind their screens, apart from each other and disconnected from community.

 How our 11 Agendas Restore Social Life to Support a Healthy Planet

-That’s where our 11 Agendas to Restore Social Life come in.
+This is where our 11 Agendas to Restore Social Life come in.
 Together, they demonstrate that placemaking enlivens cities and communities and enhances their identities in a way that results in true sustainability.
-Principles of green building can merge with social needs, cultural values, environmental education and community desires to create a plethora of amenities and focal points that minimize waste, maximize shared use, and build community to boot.
+Principles of green building can merge with social needs, cultural values, environmental education and community desires to create a plethora of amenities and focal points that minimize waste, maximize shared use, and build community.

-One idea that is really gaining traction is the 15-minute city or town, which couples daily needs and activities within a localized radius.
+One idea that is really gaining traction is the 15-minute city or town, where all daily needs and desired activities can be reached on foot within minutes.
 A 15-minute city can bring all of the 11 ways together in one place.
 These hubs decrease congestion and reliance on centralized systems while increasing local walkability and healthy opportunities for socialization, commerce, and recreation--a concept has been at the core of the Placemaking movement for decades and can become a catalytic project with significant environmental benefits for many cities.
-Instead of driving between disconnected, single-use destinations, multi-layered nodes encourage people to get off the screen and stay awhile, supporting their local communities and keeping their carbon footprints small.
+Instead of driving between disconnected, single-use destinations, multi-layered nodes encourage people to get out of the car, off the screen, and stay awhile, supporting their local communities and keeping their carbon footprints small.

 1. Bring Back the Public Square